softrebel/fastapi-limit-example/README.md

 ## Run
 You can run this project in two ways:

 1. Run in development:
     Just run file `main_dev.py` in your IDE to have debugging options.

 2. Run in production:
-        Execute this command in this directory: `python uvicorn main:app`
+    Execute this command in this directory:
+    ```python
+    python uvicorn main:app
+    ```